 If the page can be successfully fetched, the Legacy Interpreter will compile the page and upon success, it will instruct the Call Manager to accept the call.
 If any problem is encountered when fetching the page, the Legacy Interpreter will try to fetch and compile the alternate page.
 The alternate page can be specified by the parameter ALTER\URL or by configuration.
 Please see Application Provisioning (DNIS-URL Mapping) for details on how the ALTER\URL parameter can be specified as part of a DNIS-URL mapping.
 For the Legacy Interpreter, the alternate page is specified using the alternate\initial\page parameter in the VoiceXML Interpreter Configuration section.
-For the Next Generation Interpreter, it is specified using the vxmli.default.alternate\page is specified by both the ALTER\URL parameter and through configuration, the value of the ALTER\URL parameter will be used.
+For the Next Generation Interpreter, it is specified using the vxmli.default.alternate\uri parameter in the Call Manager Configuration section.
+If an alternate page is specified by both the ALTER\URL parameter will be used.